-X = "Don't Care."
-H = Logic HIGH, L = Logic LOW.
-X = "Don't Care."
-H = Logic HIGH, L = Logic LOW.
-WRITE = L when any one or more Byte Write Enable signals (BWA, BWB, BWC, BWD) and BWE = L or GW = L. WRITE = H when all Byte Write Enable signals (BWA, BWB, BWC, BWD), BWE, GW = H. The DQ pins are controlled by the current cycle and the OE signal.
+^{1.} X = Don't Care, H = Logic HIGH, L = Logic LOW.
+2. WRITE = L when any one or more Byte Write Enable signals and BWE = L or GW = L. WRITE = H when all Byte Write Enable signals, BWE, GW = H. 3.
+The DQ pins are controlled by the current cycle and the OE signal.
 OE is asynchronous and is not sampled with the clock.
-The SRAM always initiates a Read cycle when ADSP is asserted, regardless of the state of GW, BWE, or BWA.
-DWA.
-DWA.
-Writes may occur only on subsequent clocks after the ADSP or with the assertion of ADSC.
-As a result, OE must be driven HIGH prior to the start of the write cycle to allow the outputs to tri-state.
-OE is a don't care for the remainder of the Write cycle.
+4. The SRAM always initiates a read cycle when ADSP is asserted, regardless of the state of GW, BWE, or BW_X.
+Writes can occur only on subsequent clocks after the ADSP or with the assertion of ADSC.
+As a result, OE must be driven HIGH prior to the start of the write cycle to enable the outputs to tri-state.
+OE is a don't care for the remainder of the write cycle.

-OE is asynchronous and is not sampled with the clock rise.
-It is masked internally during Write cycles.
-During a read cycle all data bits are Tri-State when OE is inactive or when the device is deselected, and all data bits behave as output when OE is active (LOW).
+^{5.} \overline{OE} is asynchronous and is not sampled with the clock rise.
+It is masked internally during write cycles.
+During a read cycle all data bits are tri-state when \overline{OE} is inactive or when the device is deselected, and all data bits behave as output when \overline{OE} is active (LOW).